AI Glossary

 Uncanny Valley

-A psychological concept describing the unsettling or revulsive feeling that humans can experience when they encounter artificial representations of humans, like robots or CGI characters, that appear almost, but not perfectly, realistic.
+A concept describing the unsettling feeling that occurs when an AI, CGI, or robot appears almost, but not quite, human.
 The closer to human-like these representations become without achieving *perfect* realism, the stronger the feeling of unease tends to be.

 Underfitting